Calculating Item Demand

 10. Click Submit.

-After you submit the page, demand plans are created for all selected items.
+After you submit, NetSuite creates demand plans for all selected items.
 To view the plans, go to Transactions > Demand Planning > Item Demand Plans..

-When calculating demand, NetSuite includes transactions dated before the start date for items that have a demand source setting of Entered and Planned Orders.
-These transactions are considered as existing demand orders on the start date of the planning calculation:
+When calculating demand, NetSuite includes transactions dated before the start date for items using Entered and Planned Orders as the demand source.
+These transactions are treated as existing demand orders on the planning calculation’s start date:

-Sales orders and purchase orders dated before the start date are expected to be received or shipped the day when the supply calculation occurs.
+Sales and purchase orders dated before the start date are expected to be received or shipped on the day of the supply calculation.

-If an item has no transaction history, you can use an alternate item's history, enter your own forecast, or import the sales order history.
+If an item has no transaction history, you can use another item's history, enter your own forecast, or import the sales order history.

 Assemblies and Demand Calculations

-If an assembly's components are set to calculate the demand source from Entered and Planned Orders, you do not need to create demand plan.
-If you select the assembly to calculate supply, the necessary orders are created when that calculation occurs for the assembly and its components.
+If an assembly's components are set to calculate demand source from Entered and Planned Orders, you don't need to create demand plan.
+NetSuite creates necessary orders for the assembly and its components when their calculation runs.

 CSV Import